kataras/iris/_examples/tutorial/vuejs-todo-mvc/README.md

 # A Todo MVC Application using Iris and Vue.js

+Vue.js is a front-end framework for building web applications using javascript.
+It has a blazing fast Virtual DOM renderer.

+Iris is a back-end framework for building web applications using The Go Programming Language (disclaimer: author here).
+It's one of the fastest and featured web frameworks out there.
+We wanna use this to serve our "todo service".

 ## The Tools

 Programming Languages are just tools for us, but we need a safe, fast and “cross-platform” programming language to power our service.